 Q: Are there auditions or portfolio reviews for acceptance to the theatre program?

 A: No. The University of Vermont offers a liberal arts education with a Bachelor of Arts in Theatre.
 To this end there is no interview process for acceptance into our theatre program.
 Once you are accepted to the College of Arts & Sciences, each student may choose their major.
 Students do so through the UVM Registrar's page.

 Q: How do I audition for the season productions?

 A: The Department of Theatre permits anyone, student or not, to audition for all productions.
 Majors, minors, and concentrators are given special notice since they have taken classes but all are invited.
 Notices are posted in the department and online with audition dates for each production.
-To get on the online information list, see a student rep or sign-up on the green room door.
-The Department of Theatre supports a policy of "No Pre-casting" and embraces casting with a "blind eye" whenever possible.
+To get on the online information list, see a student "rep" or sign-up on the green room door.
+The Department of Theatre supports a policy of "No Pre-casting" and embraces casting.

 Q: How many productions do you do?

 A: There are typically three main stage productions each academic year (two in the fall semester and one in the spring semester).
-In addition, there is also a children's production in December where we try to highlight incoming students and the spring Festival of One Acts which is our senior theses.
+In addition, there is also a children's production in December where we try to highlight incoming students and the spring Festival of One Acts.
+The Festival is comprised of senior thesis projects.
 For the upcoming or current season.

 Q: Are their specific emphasizes with the program?